GimmyHchs/vue-charts/README.md

 	npm install hchs-vue-charts

 #Notice
 - vue-charts base on Vue 2
-- require hchs-vue-charts before require vue 2
+- vue-charts base on Chart.js 2

 #How to use --- CDN
 1.build a page